suchmememanyskill/OpenCentauri/docs/software/updates.md

 3. You will get an `update.swu` file.
 You can open this file in 7zip.
 This archive contains all partitions that will be replaced during an update.

 ![update contents](../assets/swu.png){ width="400" }
+/// caption
+Credit to Sims on the OpenCentauri Discord.
+///

 The Centauri Carbon makes use of an A/B partition scheme.
 When an update is applied, the update is applied to the inactive slot.
 After the update is applied, the machine switches A/B around so the next boot uses the previously inactive slot.
 The Centuari Carbon makes use of `swupdate` for updates.